Installation manual Zivver OWA add-in

 24. Click Settings.

-A mail flow rule has now been created that prevents Zivver messages from being sent as unencrypted, regular email.
+A mail flow rule has now been created to prevent Zivver messages from being sent as unencrypted, regular email.

 Required additional settings